jurassic73/split89/readme.md

  The remaining pieces for the wrist pads/bases and electronics plates I printed using the default Prusa slicer settings for PLA or PETG respectively.

-### Install keyswitches and stabs
+### Install key switches and stabs

 ![image](https://i.imgur.com/08gpOL3.jpg)

 ![image](https://i.imgur.com/9eiMjrX.jpg)

-  This keyboard has 13.9mm square holes for the keyswitches.
-The keyswitches should press into place firmly.
+  This keyboard has 13.9mm square holes for the key switches.
+The key switches should press into place firmly.
 The stabilizers insert and kinda rotate into their position as they are fully seated.
-I took the time to disassemble and lube my keyswitches using Super Lube prior to installation.
+I took the time to disassemble and lube my key switches using Super Lube prior to installation.
 Also added lube to my stabs.
 This is not required but the few hours you put in to lubing your switches will be noticeable over many hours of use.
 There are many videos out there on how to do this.

 ### Prepping the diodes